 And the woman conceived; so she sent and told David, and said, “I am with child.”

 a.
-And the woman conceived: David and Bathsheba didn’t plan on this.
-They were terrified both at the “problem” of the pregnancy itself and that it meant that their adultery would be found out.
+And the woman conceived: David didn’t plan on this.
+This pregnancy must have alarmed both David and Bathsheba.
+This meant that David’s sin would be found out.

 b.
 So she sent and told David: Her message “involved an appeal to him to take the necessary steps to avert the evil consequences of the sin, inasmuch as the law required that both the adulterer and adulteress should be put to death (Leviticus 20:10).”
 (Keil and Delitzsch)

 1. (6-11) David attempts to cover his sin.